Thank You to Our Local Sponsors

 Securing Your Home for a Hurricane

-While you can’t really create a “hurricane proof house” there are things you can do to prepare for an approaching hurricane.
+While you can’t really create a “hurricane proof house” there are things you can do to protect your home as you prepare for an approaching hurricane and the possibility of losing power for hours.

 ▪️ CLOSE ALL INTERIOR DOORS – From disastersafety.org – “closing interior doors in a hurricane helps compartmentalize the pressure inside the home into smaller areas reducing the overall force on the roof structure, which gives the roof a better chance of staying intact.”
 This can be done when the storm is closer.